 - raise awareness of volunteering

 - increase the number of people committing to volunteer from all communities

 - enhance recognition of the value that volunteers bring

 - promote good practice in working with volunteers, including adequately resourcing volunteer management and support

-The volunteering champions group will develop and implement an action plan that will deliver on these commitments.
+The new City Volunteering Partnership is tasked with developing and implementing an action plan that will deliver on these commitments.

 We’ll also discuss the action plan and what it means for our members with the voluntary and community sector.

-If you’ve any questions about this document, get in touch with Frances Duncan on firstname.lastname@example.org or 01273 234023.
+If you’ve any questions about this document, get in touch with Sue Shaw on email@example.com or 01273 234023.